This leaflet has been produced to provide information for patients requiring surgery to tighten a lax or drooping lower eyelid.

 Care after the operation

-A pressure dressing is usually applied to the operated eye to reduce swelling and bruising.
-If both lower lids are operated on simultaneously, one eye may be covered but you will need to apply ice packs to the uncovered eye to stop it swelling.
+A pressure dressing may be usually applied to the operated eye to reduce swelling and bruising but this is not always necessary.
+We recommend applyling ice packs to the eyelid to stop it swelling as soon as this is tolerable post operatively or once the dressing is removed.
+You should do this intermittently for the first 48 hours.
 The dressing is usually removed at home on the first day after the operation but may have to remain undisturbed for a minimum of 48 hours if a skin graft is used.

 What are the risks / side effects of ectropion surgery?